Kate Durbin: Performance art and video art

 Durbin's performance project Hello Selfie explored gender and the selfie phenomenon.
-The performance took place "IRL," in a public setting such as a mall or art fair, and online, simultaneously.
+The performance (2013-2015) took place "IRL," in a public setting such as a mall or art fair, and online on the Facebook event wall, simultaneously.
+It was the first performance artwork of its kind to do so, as well as the first performance work to explicitly explore the contemporary selfie phenomenon as a phenomenon.
 Durbin called it "passive aggressive performance art," because the performers ignored the audience, taking selfies constantly and uploading them to the Facebook event wall.
 The three iterations with women performers wearing underwear, colorful wigs, and Hello Kitty stickers, took place in Miami at the Pulse Art Fair, Union Square with Transfer Gallery, and Perform Chinatown in Chinatown Los Angeles.
 The iteration with men in no shirts and pants took place in Brisbane Australia in collaboration with Arts Queensland.
 Hello Selfie received critical attention in The New York Times, Public Art Dialogue, and elsewhere; it was featured in the show Body Anxiety curated by Leah Schrager and Jennifer Chan as well as a number of international and national art exhibitions in galleries and museums.

 Durbin's performance/video art work "Unfriend Me Now!" debuted at Spring Break Art Fair in Los Angeles in 2018.
 Taking inspiration from Facebook's role in increasing polarization, it features a character called Facebook Clown, who is a representation of "Facebook becoming flesh."
+To create the script for the piece, Durbin searched for the term "unfriend me now" on Facebook's search bar, and collected status updates about the 2016 US Presidential election from both Republicans and Democrats, all of which included that phrase.
+These status updates became the script, and the words "Unfriend Me Now" became the clown's chorus.
 Durbin claims that Facebook contacted her twice in the months after she posted this work on Facebook, asking her to come into their headquarters to speak to them about Facebook.
 She did not reply to them.